Biologist, Kaimātai koiora

 You need

-- a Bachelor's degree in biological sciences, marine biology or similar
+- a bachelor's degree in biological sciences, marine science or similar area

 If you’re in school